robertkrautz/NanoDam_analysis/README.md

 ## [4.] 'genomewide_correlation.Rmd'

 Pearson correlation coefficients for pairwise comparisons of the genomewide, binned Chronophage-signal from all individual TaDa and NanoDam libraries (i.e., '\*.bgr'-files) was calculated and visualized as correlation matrix.
+The complexities of these libraries were analysed via fingerprints plots with the custom fingerPrep() function.
+In parallel, a correlation analysis was also performed for genomewide binding signals separated by GATC-fragments and normalized to DamOnly background signal (e.g., 'Cph_NanoDam_1_vs_Dam_NanoDam_1.bedgraph').

+## [5.] 'signal_enrichment.Rmd'

+Binding signal of Chronophage as detected by TaDa or NanoDam was quantified on peaksets derived from TaDa, NanoDam or their combination with the help of a custom extract_matrix() function.
+To assess the reproducibility between the peaksets from individual pairwise comparisons from either TaDa or NanoDam with each other a ROC-curve like analysis was performed.

 ## [6.] 'create_annotations.Rmd'